 The ions are attracted to a collector plate and induce a current upon hitting the plate.
-The FID measures this conduction and produces an output which is directly proportional to the concentration of Total Hydrocarbons (THC) in the sample.
+The FID measures this conduction and produces an output which is directly proportional to the concentration of THC in the sample.

 This signal is then enhanced by a logarithmic amplifier that reduces drift and thermal noise, delivering an accurate, nondepleting measurement with 100ppb resolution.

 FID can be used with Gas Chromatography techniques to provide trace gas measurements for a wide range of applications.
 Some carbon-containing compounds, and a number of gases of common industrial interest, fail to significantly ionize in a flame and so are either undetectable or may not be effectively measured by the FID.

 Accurate, non-depleting measurement